Humans have many driving forces, both internal and external.

 They are not driven as strongly by this concern.

-If our rewards for acting on ambition have been mostly positive, we will continue to be ambitious throughout our life.
+If our rewards for acting on ambition have been mostly positive, we will continue to be ambitious throughout our lives.

 They just know that their life has not worked out and they need a big change.